TheRoniOne/Cleaner.jl/docs/src/man/dirt_removal.md

 ```

-You might also feel like columns filled with just a constant value are not adding any value
+You might also feel that columns filled with just a constant value are not adding any value
-to your table and want to remove them, for those cases we got the `delete_const_columns` and
+to your table and may prefer to remove them, for those cases we got the `delete_const_columns` and
 `delete_const_columns!` functions.

 ```jldoctest removal